saps2412/SpineNuancesWebsite/content/english/ostapek/development_production.md

 draft: false
 ---

-ostaPek® carbon composite has been developed in the USA and is made in Switzerland.
+ostaPek® carbon composite has been developed in the USA and is manufactured in Switzerland.